Accommodations for Persons with Disabilities Using Court Facilities

 It is the individual's responsibility to contact the court to request accommodations that would best suit his or her situation.
 The individual may request an accommodation by completing the Request for Accommodations by Persons with Disabilities (Judicial Council Form MC-410) or by other means, and provide the request to court staff.
 The individual should give the court at least five working days notice whenever possible.
 The court may grant, modify or deny the request.
 The information presented will be kept confidential unless ordered released by a Judicial officer, or a written waiver of confidentiality is received from the requestor.

 The court will evaluate all requests to make reasonable modifications to its policies, practices, and procedures when these modifications are necessary to avoid discriminating against a person because of a disability.

 Service animals are permitted in court facilities.
-The ADA defines a service animal as any guide dog, signal dog, or other animal individually trained to provide assistance to an individual with a disability.
+The ADA defines a service animal as any dog or miniature horse that has been individually trained to provide assistance to an individual with a disability.
 Service animals may go to all areas of the court where customers are normally allowed.